-The Center for Teaching and Learning is excited to launch its new blog in September of 2014.
+Thank you for your interest in our blog.
 We intend the blog to be a dynamic way for members of the UW community to discuss ideas, experiences, innovations, adventures, challenges, and research about teaching and learning.
 We value diversity of topic, voice, and UW role.
 The audience for the blog is the UW teaching community, but the blog will be publicly accessible from the CTL homepage.

 We invite members of the three-campus UW teaching and learning community (faculty, staff, graduate students, and undergraduates) to submit potential blog posts.
 If you are interested in contributing, please read the guidelines below and complete the Idea Submission form.

-We are now excepting ideas on a rolling basis.
+We are now accepting ideas on a rolling basis.

 Blog post guidelines